Supporting Your Senior Parent

 “At first, I didn’t want to come,” says Charlotte.
 “I thought, ‘I’m going to move in here, and I’m not going to like it.’”
 On her first day, when she went to lunch, she felt so uncertain that she went straight back to her room without eating.
 She wasn’t sure where she fit in.

 Eventually, Charlotte started venturing out more.
-She’d sit at the same dinner table with the same women every day and they began talking.
+She’d sit at the same supper table with the same women every day and they began talking.
 “Once I found people that I was compatible with,” Charlotte says, “it helped a lot.”

 At first, she would just join her friends during meals, and then they started visiting each other’s apartments, going on outings together and participating in the community’s events.
 The ladies are also part of a group called the Lunch Bunch – every month they venture into town to try a local restaurant.